shadow2560/Ultimate-Switch-Hack-Script/tools/nvda/userConfig/addons/TeleNVDA/doc/de/readme.md

 * Möglichkeit, die Taste F11 auf einen anderen Taste zu ändern.
 Dies funktioniert nun als allgemeines Skript, so dass Sie die Tastenbefehle im Dialogfeld "Tastenbefehle" zuweisen können.
+* a gesture (unassigned by default) to open the addon options
+* Ability to assign a gesture to the send ctrl+alt+delete option in the input Gestures dialog.
+Warning! you shouldn't assighn the ctrl+alt+delete keys to this option.
+Doing it will stil work normally, but anytime you press ctrl+alt+delete keys to send the ctrl+alt+delete to the remote machine, your own machine will also be affected by the ctrl+alt+delete function, which is likely not what you expect!
 * Möglichkeit, den nächsten unmittelbaren Tastenbefehl vollständig zu ignorieren.
 Dies ist nützlich, wenn Sie den Tastenbefehl, mit der Sie zwischen Host- und Remote-Computer umschalten, an den Remote-Computer